 Arguably the greatest player to play the game, and while not technically an out and out striker, any discussion regarding Serie A and Argentine goal scorers is incomplete without ‘El Pibe de Oro’.

 Despite playing in a more withdrawn role, Maradona remains Napoli's all-time goalscorer across all competitions with a staggering 115 goals in 259 appearances.
 While his career took him to La Liga twice, it was in Italy that he was etched his name in club football folklore leading Napoli to their first ever league titles.

-When he arrived only teams from the North had won the Scudetto, however, the diminutive Argentine propelled Napoli to the top of Serie A during a golden period of Italian football that saw the league adorned with the likes of Van Basten, Baggio, Mancini and Klinsmann.
+Up until the early 80's, only teams from the North had won the Scudetto.
+However, the diminutive Argentine propelled Napoli to the top of Serie A during a golden period of Italian football that saw the league adorned with the likes of Van Basten, Baggio, Mancini and Klinsmann.

-Breaking into the Argentina team is no easy feat with the likes of Messi and Aguero for company.
-However, Inter’s Mauro Icardi is expected to soon become a mainstay in the national side.
+Breaking into the Argentina team is no easy feat with competition from Messi and Aguero.
+However, Inter’s Mauro Icardi is expected to become a mainstay in the national side soon.
 His direct style and leadership are reminiscent of Carlos Tevez, another candidate worthy of the above list, and he currently sits as the league’s top scorer with six in only six games.

 Icardi is in excellent company alongside Juventus strikers Paulo Dybala and Gonzalo Higuain.
 Indeed, the Juve front two best illustrate the beautiful relationship between Argentine forwards and Serie A. If Massimiliano Allegri can find a way of forging a fruitful partnership that best utilises both player’s talents, there is no reason not to suggest that Argentine players will continue to dominate the Capocannoniere for the foreseeable future.